40gilad/SOLID-OOP-Unity-Mario-game/README.md

 ## Contributors

-- [Your Name]
+- [Gilad Meir]

 ## License

-This project is licensed under the [MIT License](LICENSE).
+Sprites have been taken from Google.

 Feel free to use and modify it according to your needs.

 For more details on each component and how they contribute to the game, please refer to the respective folders and scripts in the repository.